uutils/uutils.github.io/content/gsoc.md

   - Familiarity with `sed` usage and scripting
   - Text processing and parsing concepts
   - Experience with fuzzing tools (AFL++, cargo-fuzz) is a plus

+## Rust implementation of `grep`

+The goal of this project is to create a high-performance, feature-complete Rust implementation of `grep` (GNU grep) as part of the uutils ecosystem.
+While tools like `ripgrep` exist, this project aims to provide a drop-in replacement for GNU `grep` with full compatibility, including all command-line options, output formats, and edge case behaviors.

+The `grep` utility is one of the most widely-used Unix tools for searching text using patterns.
+A uutils implementation would need to balance GNU compatibility with the performance advantages that Rust can provide.

+Key aspects of the project include:
+* Implementing full POSIX and GNU `grep` command-line interface
+* Supporting basic regular expressions (BRE), extended regular expressions (ERE), and Perl-compatible regular expressions (PCRE)
+* Implementing all output modes (normal, inverted match, count, files-with-matches, etc.)
+* Supporting context lines (-A, -B, -C options) and various formatting options
+* Handling binary files, compressed files, and recursive directory search
+* Optimizing performance for common use cases while maintaining correctness
+* Implementing color output and various line-buffering modes
+* Running and passing the GNU `grep` test suite
+* Setting up fuzzing infrastructure and differential testing against GNU `grep`
+* Performance benchmarking against GNU `grep` and other implementations

+- **Difficulty**: Hard
+- **Size**: ~350 hours
+- **Mentors**: TBD
+- **Required skills**:
+  - Rust
+  - Deep understanding of regular expression engines
+  - Familiarity with `grep` usage and advanced features
+  - Performance optimization and profiling
+  - Text processing and I/O optimization techniques

 ## Rust implementation of `awk`